kizniche/Mycodo/mycodo-manual.rst

 -  3 to 5V power and I/O
 -  2.5mA max current use during conversion (while requesting data)
 -  20-80% humidity readings with 5% accuracy
--  0-50°C temperature readings ±2°C accuracy
+-  0 °C to 50 °C temperature readings ±2 °C accuracy
 -  No more than 1 Hz sampling rate (once every second)

 DHT22, AM2302